UPPMAX/R-python-julia-matlab-HPC/docs/python/intro.rst

     - explain how to create and use virtual environments
     - show you how to run batch jobs
     - show some examples with parallel computing and using GPUs
-    - guide you in how to start Python tools for Machine Learning